Chapel Island, United Kingdom

 - Size: 3 hectares

-- Terrain: Estuarine sands; can be slippery; quicksands
+- Terrain: Estuarine sands and quicksands

-- Access: Tidal crossing of Leven’s channel
+- Access: Tidal crossing of Leven’s Channel

 - Height gain: 16 metres